FarronF/limerick-council-meetings/meetings/2021/06/21-Virtual Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee - 26th April 2021.md

 motions referred from SPC meetings could take up to 6 weeks to be considered at Full Council

+meeting and they also requested more prompt action from outcomes from Council meetings.
+---
-meeting and they also requested more prompt action from outcomes from Council meetings.--- M Lyes welcomed the 10 days’ notice for ordinary meetings, which allows sectoral representatives
+M Lyes welcomed the 10 days’ notice for ordinary meetings, which allows sectoral representatives

 the opportunity to consult with their relevant sectors.
 She stated that it was fundamental to the